uncoder-cloud/beyond-mcp/README.md

 **Warning: This project is currently under development and may not be stable.**

-This is a test MCP (Model Context Protocol) project that provides a set of tools to boost programmer productivity, particularly in the realm of AI development.
+This project, beyond-mcp, is a cutting-edge development platform leveraging the Model Context Protocol (MCP) to supercharge programmer productivity, especially in the rapidly evolving field of Artificial Intelligence.
+It provides a centralized hub for managing and executing a diverse range of development tasks, streamlining workflows and fostering seamless integration of various tools and services.

 ## Logo

 ![Project Logo](https://via.placeholder.com/150)

 ## Motivation

 This project aims to create a centralized platform for managing and executing various tasks related to software development, with a particular focus on AI-related workflows.
 By leveraging the Model Context Protocol (MCP), we can create a flexible and extensible system that allows developers to easily integrate and utilize different tools and services.